-The Company was incorporated on December 2, 1985 under the provisions of the Business Companies Act (British Columbia).
-On September 17, 2016 the Company changed its name from Lariat Energy Ltd. to Global Daily Fantasy Sports Inc. The Company is listed and traded on the TSX Venture Exchange ("TSXV") under the symbol "DFS".
-The Company's principal office is located at #1305 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3V7, Canada.
+The Company was incorporated on December 2, 1985 under the provisions of the Company Act (British Columbia).
+The Company is listed and traded on the TSX Venture Exchange ("TSXV") under the symbol "DFS".
+The Company's principal office is located at #1305 - 1090 West Georgia Street, Vancouver, British Columbia V6E 3V7 Canada.